-If you don’t pay your credit card bill at all, you will likely get charged a late fee, lose your grace period and have to pay interest at a penalty rate.
-Your credit score will also take a hit.
+If you don’t pay your credit card bill at all, you will likely get charged a late fee, lose your grace period, and have to pay interest at a penalty rate.
+Your credit score will also go down if you fall at least 30 days behind on a credit card bill payment.
 If you continue to not pay, your issuer may close your account, though you’ll still be responsible for the bill.

 Here’s what happens if you don’t pay your credit card:

-If you pay the minimum required but not the full balance due, your total unpaid balance will accrue interest at your card’s normal APR.
+If you pay the minimum required but not the full balance due: Your total unpaid balance will accrue interest at your card’s normal APR.
 You’ll also lose your grace period, so new purchases will accrue interest right away, too.

-If you don’t pay at all, your account will be reported as past-due to the credit bureaus after two missed due dates.
-That will hurt your credit score, and the damage will get worse the further behind you get.
-A late fee of up to $38 may be tacked onto your balance, too.
-But the fee can’t exceed your minimum payment.
+If you don’t pay at all: Your account will be reported as past-due to the credit bureaus after two missed due dates.
+That will hurt your credit score.
+In addition, a late fee of up to $38 may be tacked onto your balance (but it can’t exceed your minimum payment).
 Your issuer may also apply a penalty APR to new purchases, though they must inform you 45 days in advance.

-If you don’t pay for 3-15 years, you are vulnerable to a lawsuit, depending on which state you live in.
+If you don’t pay for 3-15 years: You are vulnerable to a lawsuit, depending on which state you live in.
 Time-barred debt is not a valid defense until your state’s statute of limitations runs out.
 If you lose a lawsuit and are ordered to pay, you might have your wages or bank account garnished.

 So the bottom line is that you should always try to make at least the minimum payment on your credit card.
 Sure, you’ll still owe interest, but you won’t have to deal with the other negative consequences of not paying your credit card at all.